rule

 Text 14

+Pûrnimâ got sons named Viraja, Vis'vaga, oh conqueror, and a daughter named Devakulyâ who became the water that washed from the Lord's lotus feet and later constituted the heavenly river the Ganges.

 Pûrnimâ got sons named Viraja, Vis'vaga, o conqueror, and a daughter named Devakulyâ.
 By the water which washed from the Lord His lotus feet she became the holy of the Ganges.

-Pûrnimâ got sons named Virajâ, Vis'vaga, o conqueror, and a daughter named Devakulyâ.
-By the water which washed from the Lord His lotusfeet she became the holy of the Ganges.
 (Vedabase)

 Text 15

-The wife of Atri Muni, named Anasûyâ, bore three very famous sons: Dattâtreya, Durvâsâ and Soma [the moongod], which are [partial] incarnations of respectively the Supersoul [Vishnu], Lord S'iva and Lord Brahmâ.'
+The wife of Atri Muni, named Anasûyâ, bore three very famous sons: Dattâtreya, Durvâsâ and Soma [the moon-god], which are [partial] incarnations of respectively the Supersoul [Vishnu], Lord S'iva and Lord Brahmâ.'
 (Vedabase)

 Text 16